Betterment/charlatan/README.md

 This makes it easy to test the behavior of code that interacts with HTTP services without having to use mocks.

-It consists of a two components and a few helper functions:
+It consists of two components and a few helper functions:

 - `Charlatan` - a class for configuring and providing fake HTTP responses based on HTTP method and URI template.